csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 ### Google Handwriting Api
 We need to use a third party service to help us parse student handwriting.
 We decided to use Google’s Handwriting Api due to the brand’s reliability, the API’s intuitive design and because we have free Google Service credits.
 Other solutions we considered were Tesseract.js, which we found unsuitable as it expected typed text rather than handwriting.
 We also considered ocrad.js but discovered during the demo that it failed to recognize basic handwriting inputs.
 ### Slack > Discord
 We decided to use Slack instead of discord as our main pipeline of communication due to its increased connotation of professionalism.
 Many of us use discord for recreational activities, so we thought Slack would be more appropriate to induce a working environment.
-### Kanban > Scrum
-We chose Kanban over Scrum because of inexperience with planning how long it might take to complete a feature.
-Kanban should give us more freedom when it comes to completing features which could all take a variable amount of time.
 ### Trello > Github Projects
 After trying both Trello and Github Projects, we decided to choose Trello as it seemed more intuitive and supported a wide variety of plugins to enhance and customize our experience.
 While Github Projects does have native Github integration, our team was unfamiliar with it and did not feel that there was substantial value in learning the new platform.
 ### React > Angular
 We decided to use React due to the fact that it is quick to pick up for people who already know Javascript and many of our group members were already familiar with the framework.
 By choosing a framework we are comfortable with, we will be able to spend more time implementing features for the MVP.